Pros and Cons of Autocratic Leadership

-- Leaders make almost all of the decisions
+- Make almost all of the decisions

-- Group leaders dictate all of the work methods and processes
+- Dictate all work methods and processes

-- Highly structured and very rigid work
+- Work in a highly structured and rigid manner

-- Tends to discourage creativity and out-of-the-box thinking
+- Discourage creativity and out-of-the-box thinking

 The Pros of Autocratic Leadership

-If you’re running a business or a department, that needs to follow strict protocols—either because of government regulations or business needs—an autocratic leadership style can make sense.
+If you’re running a business, or a department, that needs to follow strict protocols—either because of government regulations or business needs—an autocratic leadership style can make sense.